Warren Central High School (Kentucky): Boys basketball

 The boys' varsity basketball team competes in the 14th District within the 4th Region.
 The team won the 4th Region six straight years from 2002 through 2007, a feat accomplished only once in the 4th Region history.
 The team won the KHSAA Sweet 16 state basketball championship in 2004 and finished runner-up in 2005 despite the loss of four senior starters from the state champion team.
 They advanced to the final four of the Sweet 16 for the third time in four years in 2007, falling to Louisville Ballard in the state semifinals.
 In 2010 Warren Central returned to the Sweet 16 for the first time since their six-year run ended in 2007, where they advanced to the quarterfinals.
 They also advanced in 2011.
 They have won eleven total 14th District championships and eleven total 4th Region championships.
 They have additionally been 14th District runners-up eight times and 4th Region runners-up three times.
 Jeremy Anderson, a 2007 alumni, played in the Sweet 16 five-consecutive years, only the 2nd player in Kentucky to accomplish this.
 Warren Central was the 2022 state runner up, and then won a second state title in 2023.

 Girls basketball

 The varsity girls' basketball team competes in the same district and region as the boys' teams.
 The 1983 girls' team won the KHSAA state basketball championship, a culmination of many years of outstanding girls' teams.
 Several WCHS alumni played college basketball at Western Kentucky University (Clemette Haskins, Melinda Carlson), and helped Western achieve national status, playing in Women's NCAA Final 4 tournaments in the 1980s.

+Boys varsity football

+The boys varsity team competes in the class 6a district.
+After originally being in 4a district 2 in 1989 and 1990, Warren Central was a 4a class runner to Trinity High School.
+Both of these teams were led by 1990 Kentucky Mr. Football winner and also Paul Horning Award winner Damon Hood.

+In the 2005–06 season led by head coach Bill Cox, the Dragons went 12–2 and also was ranked 9th in Kentucky.
+This team also went undefeated in district play.
+In the 2011–12 season led by Mike Rodgers, the dragons had a record of 11–2 and was ranked 7th in state rankings.
+After having a 6–5 record in the 2014–15 season, the Dragons went on a 61-game losing streak stemming from the 2016–17 season to coming to an end in the 2022–23 season.
+The Dragons led by new head coach Mark Nelson after firing Clay Stephens finally got over the hump when they beat Bullitt Central in their first regular season game of the season.
+The Dragons eventually went 5–6 for the season and had a 2–2 district record.
+But after a great season they eventually lost in the 1st round to Madisonville North Hopkins with a final score of 12–39.